 shutterstock /llaszlo, shutterstock /GParker

-Have you ever wondered why we drive on a different side of the road than our British cousins?
+One of the 30 things you probably always wondered about is why we drive on a different side of the road than our British cousins.
 It might seem bizarre that U.K. drivers stay on the left, but they’re not the only ones.
 Around 35 percent of the world population does the same, including people in Ireland, Japan, and some Caribbean islands.

 So perhaps the question here should be, why did people stop traveling on the left?